France's Fillon faces further legal process in fake work probe - report

 A spokeswoman for the prosecutor said no decision had been taken.
 "No decision has been made at this stage of the investigation and no timeframe has been agreed as of today," she said.

-Fillon, speaking on television during a visit to the French Indian Ocean island of Reunion, said: "I have explained myself.
-I won't say any more on the subject."
-Fillon spokesman Thierry Solere also declined to comment.
+Fillon told supporters during a visit to the French Indian Ocean island of Reunion that he was determined to stay in the presidential campaign until the end.

+"My friends, for a fortnight, I have been attacked 24 hours a day but I will fight until the end because my project is the only one capable of reviving France," he said.

-The couple's lawyer did not respond to a message requesting a response.
-Fillon has confirmed that his wife was paid, but has said the work was genuine.
+The couple's lawyer did not respond to a request for comments.
+Fillon has confirmed that his wife was paid but has said the work was genuine.

 His lawyers have questioned the legal legitimacy of the case and have asked the financial prosecutor to drop it.